It4lik/LDAPDockerRegistry/README.md

 This repo contains a DockerCompose file that will set up such an environment for you.

 Authentication is done thanks to a Slapd container.
-Proxy is provided by Nginx.
+Proxying is provided by Nginx.
 And the official Registry image (v2) is used.

+Nginx is going to be your endpoint, who can authenticate people against a LDAP Server, and redirect to your private registry if authentication was successful.

 ## Prerequisites